enkidevs/curriculum/typescript/introduction/tsc-variable-declaration/tsc-let.md

 ---
 ## Content

-Using `var` can introduce many unforseable or annoying bugs which could take time to detect.
-To circumvent these issues, a new type of variable definition has been introduced since the release of ES6.
+Using `var` can sometimes lead to unintuitive code or unexpected bugs.
+With `let` we can fix those problems.

-This new declaration is done through the `let` keyword, and apart from having a different keyword the syntax remains the same:
+Apart from having a different keyword the syntax remains the same:

 ```js
 let a: number = 1;
 ```

+Unlike `var`, which is always scoped to the function, variables defined with `let` are always block-scoped.

-When using `let`, the variables you define are block-scoped.
-You can only access them in their containing function, `if` statement, or `for` loop:
+You can only access them in their containing block:

 ```ts
 function f() {